 - Ensuring the senior has access to a nutritious diet

-You may have never heard of a geriatric social worker before, but you think they could be just what you need for your senior’s care.
-If so, then keep reading.
+You may have never heard of a geriatric social worker before, but they could be the right person for your needs.
+They may be just what you need for your senior’s care.
 In this article, we will talk more about what these care managers do, the importance of their care, and the costs associated with hiring one.

 Understanding Geriatric Care Managers